 - Estimate rent per month: A typical two-bedroom condo will typically cost around $2,500 per month.

 - Type of housing: Because this neighborhood is one of the most up-market areas, housing can be expensive.

 - Location: Close to East Hastings Street area (poverty-stricken).
 Though, the area is currently being revived.

-- Estimate rent per month: Cheap apartments can range from $1,800 per month, depending on housing type.
+- Estimate monthly rent: Cheap apartments can range from $1,800 per month, depending on the housing type.

 - Type of housing: Mostly aimed at older professionals and retirees with high-rise condo units.